VolumeGraphics/traits/README.md

 }
 ```

-... you can use the trait from the initial example above:
+... you can use a trait like the one in the initial example above:

 ```c++
 decltype (auto) operator<< (std::ostream& stream, is<Drawable> auto const& drawable)